ravivamsi/opsportal/README.md

 3. **Authentication**: Consider adding authentication to the portal
 4. **HTTPS**: Use HTTPS in production environments
 5. **Credentials**: Store sensitive credentials securely
+6. **Break Glass Operations**: Implement proper access controls for emergency operations
+7. **Audit Logging**: Log all operations for compliance and security

 ## Troubleshooting